AML Compliance for Australian Lawyers, Accountants and Financial Service Providers

 Why companies are a priority

 Companies are the most commonly used vehicle for concealing beneficial ownership.
-Tranche 2 requires reporting entities to identify who ultimately controls any company they deal with.
+Newly regulated businesses under AML obligations are required to identify who ultimately controls any company they deal with.
 Outdated constitutions and ASIC records are a primary compliance gap.

 High Demand